-Accessibility Help Home | Resources for Developers and Document Authors
+Accessibility Help Home | Resources for Developers, Document Authors, and Contractors

-Social Security Administration software developers and electronic content authors use a variety of accessibility guides and training materials to make the content provided on socialsecurity.gov accessible.
+Social Security Administration software developers and electronic content authors use a variety of accessibility guides and training materials to make the content provided on ssa.gov accessible.
 SSA makes these resources available as a public service to assist anyone interested in developing and authoring accessible electronic content.

 Alternative Text Guide